 PPP-REQ-406706/A-OffBoard Delete Command

-When the PPPServer receives a FTCP COMMAND from the PPPOffBoardClient, the PPPServer shall perform a profile delete for the profile linked to the FordPass Account (GUID or whatever ID) indicated in the command.
+When the PPPServer receives a RemoveVINCommand from the PPPOffBoardClient, the PPPServer shall perform a profile delete for the profile linked to the FordPass Account (GUID or whatever ID) indicated in the command.
 Delete per current EnMem or pushing defaults (depends on Privacy discussion)

 PPP-REQ-406707/A-OffBoard Delete Command Response - Success

-When the PPPServer receives a FTCP COMMAND from the PPPOffBoardClient, the PPPServer shall send a FTCP COMMAND RESPONSE indicating successful reception of the command, if successful.
+When the PPPServer receives a RemoveVINCommandfrom the PPPOffBoardClient, the PPPServer shall send a RemoveRemoveProfileCommandResponse indicating successful reception of the command, if successful.

 PPP-REQ-406708/A-OffBoard Delete Command Response - Failure

-When the PPPServer receives a FTCP COMMAND from the PPPOffBoardClient, the PPPServer shall send a FTCP COMMAND RESPONSE indicating the below failure, for the below reasons:
+When the PPPServer receives a RemoveVINCommandfrom the PPPOffBoardClient, the PPPServer shall send a RemoveRemoveProfileCommandResponse indicating the below failure, for the below reasons:

 “Command Not Permitted” – When …